potoshk/potos-docs/docs/developer/hardhat_usage.md

 ## Step 4: Compile your contract

-To compile the contract run `npx hardhat compile` in your terminal.
+Run `npx hardhat compile` in your terminal to compile the contract.
 The compile task is one of the built-in tasks.

 ```bash
 $ npx hardhat compile